-During this phase, we will work on creating marketing systems that allow you to plan and prioritize your work.
-With your roadmap in place, your team will be focused on the marketing activities that are most critical for your growth.
+Marketing systems and processes allow you to plan and prioritize your work.
+With these in place, your team will have focused and accountability for the marketing activities that are most critical for your growth.

-After creating your roadmap, you will be able to:
+After creating your marketing systems, you will be able to:

 - Use a repeatable planning process that grows with your business

 - Plan your team's weekly work and deliverables

 - Create a budget that fits with your current financial plan